Cancer

 To date, the most dramatic clinical results of chi kung are reported by the Huaxia Zhineng Qigong Clinic and Training Centre in Qinhuangdao, China (formerly in Zigachong).

-Furthermore, each week certain students with defined tumours are selected to have direct chi treatment by staff, the results being displayed on ultrasound and recorded on video.
+Furthermore, each week certain students with defined tumors are selected to have direct chi treatment by staff, the results being displayed on ultrasound and recorded on video.

-The high success rate at the Centre is achieved by a structured use of visualisation, affirmation, belief change and attitudinal (meta-program) change, as well as the core chi kung exercises.
+The high success rate at the Centre is achieved by a structured use of visualization, affirmation, belief change, and attitudinal (meta-program) change, as well as the core chi kung exercises.

 Bibliography & References